mitjakustra/OpenCV_TLP_Benchmark/README.md

 ## Requirements

-To run the code you will need to install Python 3.5/3.6/3.7/3.8, as well as having the next libraries installed:
+To run the code you will need to install Python 3.5/3.6/3.7/3.8, as well as have the next libraries installed:
 - Numpy
 - OpenCV
 - Matplotlib